Cacti/documentation/Debugging.md

 This is commonly due to php.ini's memory settings of 8MB default.
 Change this to at least 64 MB.

-To check this, run the following SQL from mysql CLI (or phpmyadmin or the like)
+To check this, run the following SQL from MySQL CLI (or phpMyAdmin or the like)

 ```sql
 select count(*) from poller_output;